Complete manifold: Examples and non-examples

 All compact Riemannian manifolds and all homogeneous manifolds are geodesically complete.
 All symmetric spaces are geodesically complete.

-Every finite-dimensional path-connected Riemannian manifold which is also a complete metric space (with respect to the Riemannian distance) is geodesically complete.
-In fact, geodesic completeness and metric completeness are equivalent for these spaces.
-This is the content of the Hopf–Rinow theorem.

 Non-examples

 A simple example of a non-complete manifold is given by the punctured plane $\mathbb{R}^2 \smallsetminus \lbrace 0 \rbrace$ (with its induced metric).
 Geodesics going to the origin cannot be defined on the entire real line.
 By the Hopf–Rinow theorem, we can alternatively observe that it is not a complete metric space: any sequence in the plane converging to the origin is a non-converging Cauchy sequence in the punctured plane.

 There exist non-geodesically complete compact pseudo-Riemannian (but not Riemannian) manifolds.
 An example of this is the Clifton–Pohl torus.

 In the theory of general relativity, which describes gravity in terms of a pseudo-Riemannian geometry, many important examples of geodesically incomplete spaces arise, e.g. non-rotating uncharged black-holes or cosmologies with a Big Bang.
 The fact that such incompleteness is fairly generic in general relativity is shown in the Penrose–Hawking singularity theorems.